No matter your age, gender, or weight,

-Anorexia nervosa is an eating disorder that causes people to obsess about their weight and the food they eat.
-The disorder is primarily characterized by excessive weight loss and self-starvation, or a refusal to eat the amount of food required to maintain a healthy body weight.
-Anorexia is often found in people who have also been diagnosed with body dysmorphic disorder, causing them to desire a body much different than their own.
+Anorexia nervosa is an eating disorder that causes people to obsess about their weight and food.
+Primarily, people suffering from anorexia often experience excessive weight loss and self-starvation or a refusal to eat the amount of food required to maintain the demands of their bodies resulting in malnutrition.
+Often, people who have also been diagnosed with anorexia nervosa may also be diagnosed with body dysmorphic disorder, causing them to desire a body much different than their own.

 What causes anorexia?

-While an exact cause can be difficult to determine, anorexia nervosa is generally caused by a combination of genetic and environmental factors.
-Anorexia nervosa is also a psychological disorder, which means people who develop this disorder tend to have certain personality types, such as perfectionism, neuroticism and low self-esteem.
+While an exact cause is unknown, a combination of genetic, psychological, and environmental factors can cause someone to develop anorexia.
+Anorexia nervosa is also a psychological disorder, which means people who develop this disorder tend to have certain personality types, such as perfectionism, neuroticism, obsessive-compulsive, and low self-esteem.
 Recently, studies have reported a connection between body image issues and popular culture.

 - Broken relationships